 Jet-lag is almost wholly due to disruption of our circadian rhythm.
 Our body expects to be shutting down for the day, and suddenly finds itself in another location at the beginning of the day.
-Of course, the farther you displace your normal “clock” by traveling across more time zones, the worse jet lag will be.
-Travelling east is also proven to be more problematic – we adjust only 1 hour/day compared to westward travelers, who adjust 1.5 hours/day.
+Of course, the farther you displace your normal “clock” by travelling across more time zones, the worse jet lag will be.
+Travelling east is also proven to be more problematic – we adjust only 1 hour/day compared to westward travellers, who adjust 1.5 hours/day.
 This is because the circadian rhythm has a tendency to lengthen the day (being 24.5 hours) and westward flight also lengthens the day, fitting more with the natural rhythm of the clock as compared to eastward flight, which shortens the day.

 If the trip abroad is of a very short duration, there may be the case to suffer for the entire visit and remain on “your own clock”.
 However, even on short trips, this may be difficult because you will be expected to conform to local hours and perform at your best during them.
 Several tips for dealing with jet lag include the following:

 1. Anticipate the change by moving toward the destination time over a period of days.
-There is no need to go all the way, yet some movement will minimize the adjustment when you arrive at your destination.
+There is no need to go all the way, yet some movement will minimise the adjustment when you arrive at your destination.
 This movement may also be done during the travel if, for example, you have a layover, or even on the plane.
 Since light exposure is the key in moving toward the destination time, I’ve found strategic use of the window blind on a plane to be immensely valuable.

 2. Ensure that you are well rested and not sleep deprived before your trip.
 A large homeostatic (sleep) pressure will exacerbate jet lag effects.
 If possible, try to sleep on the plane – and so make your body tired before travelling by doing some exercise.